 Empirical strategy.
 We develop our evidence in three steps.
 First, the remainder of this section elaborates on the data sources, concepts and variables that shape our identification strategy.
-In particular, we discuss various measures of environmental activities, notions of product and technology market spaces where environmental and brown firms meet, and various externality measures.
+In particular, we discuss various measures of environmental activities, notions of product and technology market spaces where externalities materialize and their measurements.
 Table 1 collects and summarizes all variables/concepts discussed hereafter.
 Summary statistics are included in Table 3.

 Second, Section 4 develops an empirical framework to test for both the existence and nature of spillovers driven by a firm's environmental activity.
 The setting allows us to connect to the theory by identifying which activity channels trigger externalities in terms of both performance (i.e., qR_B) and asset devaluation (i.e., ΔC).
 Importantly, it allows us to distill for each environmental firm, a list of brown firms that are exposed to potential externality of the green firm.

-Based on these findings, Section 5 constructs a measure of a firm's green impact on banks' portfolios.
+Finally, based on these findings, Section 5 constructs a measure of a firm's green impact on banks' portfolios.
 Leveraging this metric, we investigate whether banks decide to ration environmental firms whose activity threatens to devalue the banks' legacy corporate credit portfolio.